Professional

 7.1.
 Service Warranty

-Systems X warrants that the services shall be professionally performed by qualified personnel, consistent with industry standards.
-Customer’s sole and exclusive remedy for breach of this warranty will be for us to promptly correct the defective services at no cost or expense to Customer, which remedy shall apply and be available so long as Customer notifies Systems X in writing of any such breach within thirty (30) business days of when such services were provided by Systems X. Systems X does not otherwise warrant, expressly or implicitly, the results, performance, or quality of the services or any work product furnished under this services agreement or any work order and Systems X has no obligation to provide any updates or upgrades for any work product.
+Systems X warrants that the Services will be professionally performed by qualified personnel, in accordance with industry standards.
+Customer’s sole and exclusive remedy for breach of this warranty will be for Systems X to promptly correct the defective Services at no cost or expense to Customer, which remedy shall apply and be available so long as Customer notifies Systems X in writing of any such breach within thirty (30) business days of when Systems X provided such Services.
+Systems X does not otherwise warrant, expressly or implicitly, the results, performance, or quality of the Services or any Work Product furnished under this Services Agreement or any Work Order, and Systems X has no obligation to provide any updates or upgrades for any Work Product.

 7.2.
 Cooperation

 Customer acknowledges that Systems X relies upon information (including data, records, specifications, descriptions, and documentation) provided by Customer.
-As a result, the accuracy and results of any work product services and provision are dependent upon the timeliness, accuracy, and completeness of the information furnished to Systems X by Customer and Customer’s employees, agents, and contractors.
-Systems X’s obligations to provide the services are expressly conditioned upon Customer’s cooperation and timely: (a) performance of tasks, responsibilities, and reviews under the work order (including any project plans developed thereunder); (b) provision of approvals and information (including data, records, specifications, descriptions, and documentation) under the work order; and (c) access to Customer’s personnel, resources, facilities and systems reasonably required for Systems X to perform the services as well as Customer meeting any responsibilities outlined in this services agreement (collectively, “Customer responsibilities”).
-Any delays due to Customer’s failure to satisfy or comply with the Customer responsibilities may result in delays in providing the services (including the work product) and additional fees.
+As a result, the accuracy and results of any Work Product and Services are dependent upon the timeliness, accuracy, and completeness of the information furnished to Systems X by Customer and Customer’s employees, agents, and contractors.
+Systems X’s obligations to provide the Services are expressly conditioned upon Customer’s cooperation and timely: (a) performance of tasks, responsibilities, and reviews under the Work Order (including any project plans developed thereunder); (b) provision of approvals and information (including data, records, specifications, descriptions, and documentation) under the Work Order; and (c) access to Customer’s personnel, resources, facilities, and systems reasonably required for Systems X to perform the Services, as well as Customer meeting any responsibilities outlined in this Services Agreement (collectively, “Customer Responsibilities”).
+Any delays resulting from Customer’s failure to satisfy or comply with the Customer Responsibilities may delay the provision of Services (including the Work Product) and incur additional Fees.
 Customer shall be responsible for the content of all material, information, data, records, specifications, descriptions, and documentation provided by Customer to Systems X (collectively, the “Customer Data”).
-Customer shall not provide to Systems X any material, information, data, records, specifications, descriptions, and documentation that infringes, misappropriates, or violates the intellectual property rights or privacy rights of any third party or is otherwise unlawful.
+Customer shall not provide to Systems X any material, information, data, records, specifications, descriptions, or documentation that infringes, misappropriates, or violates the intellectual property rights or privacy rights of any third party or is otherwise unlawful.

 7.3.
 DISCLAIMERS